art-programmer/ComputerVisionPapers/README.md

 ### VoxelNet
 1. Divide point cloud into voxels and process points inside each voxel using a PointNet.

+### Point Convolutional Neural Networks by Extension Operators
+1. Apply extension operators to convert point cloud to volumetric representations (using basis functions).
+2. Process the volumetric representation and sample back to point cloud.

+### PointCNN
+1. K-neareat neighbor.
+Lift each neighbor into new feature, and concatenate lifted features with the current one.
+2. Learn a KxK transformation matrix to permute, and a standard convolution to process.

+### Recurrent Slice Networks for 3D Segmentation on Point Clouds
+1. Divide the point cloud into slices and use recurrent network to process slices sequentially.

+### Attentional ShapeContextNet for Point Cloud Recognition
+1. Non-local modules.
 ## 2D-3D
 ### Deep Continuous Fusion for Multi-Sensor 3D Object Detection